gladcolor/LLM-Geo/README.md

 ## Case 2: Human mobility data retrieval and trend visualization.
-This task is to investigate the mobility changes during COVID-19 pandemic in France 2020.
+(NOTE: the API service is shutdown, please do not test this case) This task is to investigate the mobility changes during COVID-19 pandemic in France 2020.
 First, we asked LLM-Geo to retrieve mobility data from the ODT Explorer using [REST API](https://github.com/GIBDUSC/ODT_Flow), and then compute and visualize the monthly change rate compared to January 2020.
 We input the task (question) to LLM-Geo as:
 ```
 Task: